 5. Some useful tools to use to perform adjustments

-Pressure gauges have different applications and therefore have also many construction designs.
+Pressure gauges have different applications and therefore have many construction designs.

 I will present in this post the different setups for different models of gauges to be adjusted.